Colorful board games and card games displayed in a woven basket labeled 'EAT PLAY LOAN'.

 Bye, Felicia!

-Kelly R: This is a great game to play with a large group for a holiday, family gathering, etc. I believe we've even played it with more than 8 people.
+Kelly R said: This is a great game to play with a large group for a holiday, family gathering, etc. I believe we've even played it with more than 8 people.
 The object is to write down as many answers as you can in a given category (for example, breakfast foods) and take turns reading them off.
 If you read and answer that nobody else wrote down on their own list, you're out.
 It's good for kids and adults to play together - if you have kids under 12, you might just have to skip some cards that they don't understand.

 Upparent collects community-submitted recommendations and reviews, and any ideas that are shared reflect the opinions of individual contributors.